LordDashMe/wordpress-db-schema-extender/README.md

 ### Seed Table

-- The SchemaExtender class "tableSeed" function is not only for closure type argument, you can use array type if you want.
+- The SchemaExtender class "tableSeed" function is not only for closure type in the second argument.
+Also you can use array type in the second argument.

 ```php
 <?php